GridGain-Demos/gridgain-kafka-replication-demo/README.md

 # Changes Replication Between GridGain Clusters With Kafka Connector

-The demo shows how to use Apache Kafka to replicate changes between two separate GridGain clusters with architecture and configuration process covered on this documentation page: https://www.gridgain.com/docs/latest/integrations/kafka/kc-ex-replication.
+The demo shows how to use Apache Kafka to replicate changes between two separate GridGain clusters with the architecture and configuration process covered on this documentation page: https://www.gridgain.com/docs/latest/integrations/kafka/kc-ex-replication.

 ![changes-replication](images/kc-ex-replicate.png)

-This is a ready to be used project that bootstraps GridGain and Kafka Connect clusters with GridGain WebConsole in Docker.
+It is ready to be used project that bootstraps GridGain and Kafka Connect clusters with GridGain WebConsole in Docker.
 Just follow the instructions below to get the demo working.

 ## Prerequisites

-Install Docker if it's installed in your environment yet: https://www.docker.com/get-started
+Install Docker if it's not installed in your environment yet: https://www.docker.com/get-started

 ## Start GridGain, Kafka and WebConsole in Docker